 - Document categories - Create hierarchical categories and sub-categories, structured into unlimited levels.

 - Document tags - Add tags or labels to each document.
 For example, you could use tags for the document year, publisher, topic, type, or something else.
-(If you want multiple types of label, then you can do this by creating custom taxonomies to use as well as tags.)
+(If you want multiple types of labels, then you can do this by creating custom taxonomies to use as well as tags.)

 Your document library can include category and tag columns.
 It can also include category and tag filters to help people to find documents more easily.
-You can even create multiple document lists, each containing with a specific category or tag.
+You can even create multiple document lists, each containing a specific category or tag.

 How to add documents manually